Korina Sanchez-Roxas

-Korina Maria Baluyut Sanchez-Roxas (/tl/; born October 5, 1964), known professionally as Korina Sanchez, is a Filipino broadcast journalist, television news anchor, senior field reporter, magazine show host, radio anchor, newspaper columnist and musician.
-She served as Chief Reporter for the Integrated News and Current Affairs Division of ABS-CBN airing on TV Channel 2, AM Radio Station DZMM and cable TV ABS-CBN News Channel.
+Korina Maria Baluyut Sanchez-Roxas (/tl/; born October 5, 1964) is a Filipino broadcast journalist, television news anchor, senior field reporter, magazine show host, radio anchor, newspaper columnist and musician.
+She served as chief correspondent for the Integrated News and Current Affairs Division of ABS-CBN airing on TV Channel 2, AM Radio Station DZMM and cable TV network ABS-CBN News Channel.

 She also has a regular column in The Philippine Star entitled That Does It, as well as a Tagalog column entitled K Ka Lang in its sister newspaper, Pilipino Star Ngayon.
+Sanchez currently serves as an anchor of Bilyonaryo News Channel and CLTV36's flagship Tagalog language newscast, Agenda.

 She is married to Mar Roxas, the former Secretary of the Department of the Interior and Local Government.
 She transferred to TV5 after signing with Brightlight Productions on 2020.
-On July 5, 2023, she returned to ABS-CBN to sign a new co-production deal for her current show, Rated Korina.
+On June 17, 2023, she returned to ABS-CBN when production of Rated Korina returned to the said network with its new co-production deal was sign on July 5 while still concurrently working for TV5.

 Personal life

 Sanchez married Mar Roxas on October 27, 2009, in Quezon City.
 On February 12, 2019, her twin children with spouse, Mar Roxas, Pepe and Pilar were born via gestational surrogacy in the United States.